ranamoeezhassan/testimonials-frontend-challenge-solution/README.md

 # Frontend Mentor - Testimonials grid section solution

-This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
  Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+I tried to work on most of the challenge by myself and took help from Zach's (see acknowledgements) youtube video whenever I got stuck.

 ## Table of contents